PATIENT INFORMATION

 Test Results

-Due to the privacy Laws and medico-legal policy governing release of privileges, Medical Information, Pathology and Radiology results will not be given over the telephone.
+Due to the privacy laws and medico-legal policy governing release of privileges, Medical Information, Pathology and Radiology results will not be given over the telephone.
 Follow up appointments with the relevant referring doctor should be made where appropriate.
-Doctors will also ask if the patient would like a reminder letter for future recall for ongoing medical care and they will be added electronically during consultation.
+Doctors will also ask if the patient would like a reminder letter for future recall for ongoing medical care and they will be added electronically during the consultation.

 Recalls & Reminders

 We are committed to preventative care.
 Your doctor will request your permission to be included in our reminder system.
 We may issue you with a reminder notice from time to time offering you preventative health services relevant to your care.
 If you do not wish to be part of this system please advise your doctor or the practice staff.
+Our practice participates in a recall and reminder system.
+As a result, you may be contacted for clinically significant results or other significant findings.

 Transfer of Patient Files

 We have developed a policy to protect patient privacy in compliance with Australia’s privacy legislation.
 Although these requirements sometimes cause inconvenience to patients and staff, this policy must be observed.
 A signed consent form is required before information is shared with a third party.
-A copy of the privacy policy is available on request.

 Home Visits

-Referral to a specialist or allied health-care professional requires a medical examination by your doctor so that an appropriate letter can be written.
+Referrals to a specialist or allied health-care professional requires a medical examination by your doctor so that an appropriate letter can be written.
 Therefore, no referrals will be given without a consultation.
+In the interest of good health and safety, prescriptions can only be issued by consultation.
+While this can sometimes be inconvenient, it is essential for safe practice and medico-legal issues.

 Management of your Personal Health Information

 This practice is committed to maintaining the confidentiality of your personal health information.
 Your medical record is a confidential document.
 It is the policy of this practice to maintain security of personal health information at all times and to ensure that this information is only available to authorised members of staff.
+Our patient privacy policy can be found here.

 Complaints

+Under the Health Service (Conciliation and Review) Act 1987 people with complaints should try to resolve them directly with the health service provider.
 If a satisfactory outcome is not achieved then the complaint can go directly to the Health Service Commissioner for action.
-The public may also call the office of the Health Services Commissioner:
+The public may also call the office of the:

 Phone: 1300 582 113 Fax: (03) 9032 3111